gabriele-costa/pests/PITCHME.md

 Given two transition systems X and A find B such that A|B = X

-- Less common but some problem of interest can be reduce
+- Less common but some problem of interest can be reduced to

 ---